 Shipments are released once taxes and tariffs have been paid.
 If all documentation, duties, and surcharges are handled correctly, the products can be sent to their final destination.

-Please don’t hesitate to contact us to discuss your concerns, whether you’re looking for a long-term partner to handle your logistics and customs clearance or need help with a one-time cargo.
+Please don’t hesitate to contact us to discuss your concerns, whether you’re looking for a long-term partner to handle all your logistics and customs clearance or need help with a one-time cargo.
 As an expert custom clearance agent in Dubai, DFreight helps you with all your customs clearance needs.
 We provide a comprehensive range of services, including documentation, verification & validation, tariff classification, duty & tax calculation, etc. to help our clients all through the customs clearance process.

 What is required for customs clearance?

 To obtain customs clearance, importers and exporters must first provide customs officials with a detailed description of the goods they wish to import or export.
 This description must include information such as the type of goods, the value of the goods, the country of origin, and the intended destination of the goods.

 What are the benefits of customs clearance?